balena-io/balena-cli/docs/balena-cli.md

 # Environment Variables

-## envs

-List the environment or configuration variables of a fleet, device or service, as selected by the respective command-line options.
-(A service corresponds to a Docker image/container in a microservices fleet.)

-The results include fleet-wide (multiple devices), device-specific (multiple services on a specific device) and service-specific variables that apply to the selected fleet, device or service.
-It can be thought of as including inherited variables; for example, a service inherits device-wide variables, and a device inherits fleet-wide variables.

-The printed output may include DEVICE and/or SERVICE columns to distinguish between fleet-wide, device-specific and service-specific variables.
-An asterisk in these columns indicates that the variable applies to "all devices" or "all services".

-The --config option is used to list "configuration variables" that control balena platform features, as opposed to custom environment variables defined by the user.
-The --config and the --service options are mutually exclusive because configuration variables cannot be set for specific services.

-The --json option is recommended when scripting the output of this command, because the JSON format is less likely to change and it better represents data types like lists and empty strings.
-The 'jq' utility may be helpful in shell scripts (https://stedolan.github.io/jq/manual/).
-When --json is used, an empty JSON array ([]) is printed instead of an error message when no variables exist for the given query.
-When querying variables for a device, note that the fleet name may be null in JSON output (or 'N/A' in tabular output) if the fleet that the device belonged to is no longer accessible by the current user (for example, in case the current user was removed from the fleet by the fleet's owner).

-Fleets may be specified by fleet name or slug.
-Fleet slugs are the recommended option, as they are unique and unambiguous.
-Slugs can be listed with the `balena fleet list` command.
-Note that slugs may change if the fleet is renamed.
-Fleet names are not unique and may result in  "Fleet is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public fleet, or with fleets from other balena accounts that you may be invited to join under any role.
-For this reason, fleet names are especially discouraged in scripts (e.g. CI environments).

-Examples:

-	$ balena envs --fleet myorg/myfleet
-	$ balena envs --fleet MyFleet --json
-	$ balena envs --fleet MyFleet --service MyService
-	$ balena envs --fleet MyFleet --config
-	$ balena envs --device 7cf02a6
-	$ balena envs --device 7cf02a6 --json
-	$ balena envs --device 7cf02a6 --config --json
-	$ balena envs --device 7cf02a6 --service MyService

-### Options

-#### -f, --fleet FLEET

-fleet name or slug (preferred)

-#### -c, --config

-show configuration variables only

-#### -d, --device DEVICE

-device UUID

-#### -j, --json

-produce JSON output instead of tabular output

-#### -s, --service SERVICE

-service name

-## env rm &#60;id&#62;

-Remove a configuration or environment variable from a fleet, device or service, as selected by command-line options.

-Variables are selected by their database ID (as reported by the 'balena envs' command) and one of six database "resource types":

-- fleet environment variable
-- fleet configuration variable (--config)
-- fleet service variable (--service)
-- device environment variable (--device)
-- device configuration variable (--device --config)
-- device service variable (--device --service)

-The --device option selects a device-specific variable instead of a fleet variable.

-The --config option selects a configuration variable.
-Configuration variable names typically start with the 'BALENA_' or 'RESIN_' prefixes and are used to configure balena platform features.

-The --service option selects a service variable, which is an environment variable that applies to a specifc service (container) in a microservices (multicontainer) fleet.

-The --service and --config options cannot be used together, but they can be used alongside the --device option to select a device-specific service or configuration variable.

-Interactive confirmation is normally asked before the variable is deleted.
-The --yes option disables this behavior.

-Examples:

-	$ balena env rm 123123
-	$ balena env rm 234234 --yes
-	$ balena env rm 345345 --config
-	$ balena env rm 456456 --service
-	$ balena env rm 567567 --device
-	$ balena env rm 678678 --device --config
-	$ balena env rm 789789 --device --service --yes

-### Arguments

-#### ID

-variable's numeric database ID

-### Options

-#### -c, --config

-select a configuration variable (may be used together with the --device option)

-#### -d, --device

-select a device-specific variable instead of a fleet variable

-#### -s, --service

-select a service variable (may be used together with the --device option)

-#### -y, --yes

-do not prompt for confirmation before deleting the variable

 ## env add &#60;name&#62; [value]

 Add an environment or config variable to one or more fleets, devices or